Defining Hyperautomation and Its Relationship to Intelligent Document Processing

 May 6, 2021 / artificial intelligence, Intelligent Document Processing, Intelligent Process Automation

-Gartner last week released its forecast for the hyperautomation market, predicting it will reach $596.6 billion in 2022.
-That prompted us to address a question that we suspect has been confusing automation platform buyers and business process owners for quite some time: what exactly is hyperautomation anyway?
+Gartner recently released its forecast for the hyperautomation market, predicting it will reach $596.6 billion in 2022.
+That prompted us to address a question that has been confusing automation platform buyers and business process owners for some time: what exactly is hyperautomation?

-Simply put, hyperautomation is an umbrella term Gartner made up to refer to a number of automation technologies.
-Exactly which ones has been morphing a bit over time.
+Simply put, hyperautomation is an umbrella term Gartner used to refer to many automation technologies, exactly which ones have been morphing a bit over time.